masayano/CLAST/README.md

 0.1.2 Apr.26, 2015:
     Add "CDeviceHitList_alignmentHits.cuh.7.0" for CUDA 7.0.
-    Now CLAST can be built if it will be renamed "CDeviceHitList_alignmentHits.cuh".
+    Now CLAST can be built on CUDA 7.0 if it will be renamed "CDeviceHitList_alignmentHits.cuh".